liqiaofeng1990/liqiaofeng1990.github.io/_pages/about.md

 <span style="color:red"> 2020.
 05. 28.</span> Our team is selected into <b>the Design phase of Siemens Design Challenge</b>!
 We will design our technology to enpower decentralized water desalination for remote and least developed regions in the world.
 Grateful and excited!

 <span style="color:red"> 2020.
 05. 28.</span> Our team BlueLink is interviewed by DOE as one of 11 winners from the nationwide DISCOVER competition in Ocean Observing Prize.
 Check this <a href="https://www.herox.com/oceanobserving/community" target="_blank">winner list</a> and our <a href="https://youtu.be/uhtcPQ0r0gs" target="_blank">90s video pitch</a>.
 Check out <a href="https://vimeo.com/427132824/df9d8103b7" target="_blank">the interview video</a>!

-<span style="color:red"> 2020.
-05. 21.</span> I have presented our ongoing project "<b>Stabilizing offshore floating wind platform using dual-functional wave energy converter</b>" and ongoing research "<b>Self-floating oscillating surge wave energy converter</b>" at the 2020 spring online Industrial Advisory Board Meeting of CEHMS.
-The presentation videos are coming soon!

-<span style="color:red"> 2020.
-04. 25.</span> Our paper <a href="https://doi.org/10.1016/j.ymssp.2020.106890" target="_blank">Force localization and reconstruction based on a novel sparse Kalman filter</a> has been published on Mechanical Systems and Signal Processing.

 <a href="/news/" style="color:#cc33ff">For the full list</a>.